zdravkov/kendo-docs/api/wrappers/jsp/dataSource.md

 ### serverFiltering `boolean`

-Determines if filtering of the data is handled on the server.
-By default filtering is performed client-side.By default, a filter object is sent to the server with the query string in the following form:Possible values for operator include:
+If set to true the data source will leave the filtering implementation to the remote service.
+By default the data source performs filtering client-side.By default the filter is sent to the server following jQuery's conventions.For example the filter { logic: "and", filters: [ { field: "name", operator: "startswith", value: "Jane" } ] } is sent as:Use the parameterMap option to send the filter option in a different format.

 #### Example
     <kendo:dataSource serverFiltering="serverFiltering">